If none of these options is selected, the output consists solely of a directory skeleton that replicates the folder structure of the project.

 The NoPages skin, however, doesn't produce any web pages, so it never asks the jAlbum core how large the images are.
 Therefore, these settings are pointless in NoPages.
 If you want images that are twice the dimensions, simply double the thumbnail and/or image bounds in the main jAlbum settings.

-The NoPages skin for jAlbum, including all supporting files, source code, compiled code, and scripts, ©2020, Jeffrey Tucker.
+The NoPages skin for jAlbum, including all supporting files, source code, compiled code, and scripts, ©2023, Jeff Tucker.

 You may use the software to create albums for personal or commercial sites.
 You may distribute copies of the software to others, but for any reuse or distribution, you must make clear to others the license terms of this software.
+Selling the software is expressly prohibited.
 You may modify the software for your own use.

 The copyright holder reserves the right to waive or to withdraw any of these terms on a case-by-case basis.

-The jAlbum application is free for personal use during the initial trial period, but after that, a Standard license is required.
+For personal use, the jAlbum application requires a Standard license.
 For commercial use, a Pro license is required.
 Visit the jAlbum site for further information.